jamesbontempo/node-dataset/README.md

 ## Input/Output methods

 ### fromFile
-The `fromFile` method populates a new DataSet using data in a file.
+The `fromFile` method returns a `Promise` to populate a new DataSet using data in a file.

 Parameters:
 * `filePath` (string) - the path to the file containing the data from which to construct the DataSet